This list of interesting places in Singapore is designed to take you deeper into the city to uncover the weird, the crazy, the hidden and the elusive.

 - Have breakfast in Chinatown with this morning tour that combines a history of Chinatown with breakfast treats.
 Read more or book it here.

 - Eat and cook with local stay-at-home moms.
 They will teach you how to cook their family favorites.
-Read more or book it through AirBnB.
+Read more and book it through AirBnB.

 3 Unusual Places to Go in Singapore for Fresh Air